Keen to secure a graduate account role? We’ve put together some tips for anyone looking to break into the accounting industry.

 It may seem early, but have you thought about the post-graduate accreditations you will undertake while at the firm you are applying to?

 There are three post-graduate qualifications that you will eventually undertake once you commence professional work, however, you can still join them today as student affiliates.
 This is a great way of networking, staying up to date with industry news and best practices and shows potential employers you are serious about a career in business and finance.

-In Australia, you must be accredited by one of three industry regulatory bodies; CPA Australia (CPA), the Institute of Chartered Accountants of Australia (ICAA) or the Institute of Public Accountants (IPA).
-The minimum qualification for entry into CPA and ICAA is a Bachelor Degree in Accounting (or relevant equivalent).
+In Australia, you must be accredited by one of three industry regulatory bodies; CPA Australia, Chartered Accountants Australia & New Zealand, or the Institute of Public Accountants (IPA).
+The minimum qualification for entry into CPA and ICAA is a Bachelor’s Degree in Accounting (or relevant equivalent).
 IPA requires only a Diploma of Accounting.

 Therefore, depending on your goal, you should be selecting subjects that will provide you with a particular level of tertiary qualification in Accounting.
 Without the correct accreditation, you will not be able to sign off or produce any financial reports.